hashgraph/hedera-forking/README.md

 forge test --fork-url https://mainnet.hashio.io/api --fork-block-number 72433403
 ```

-## Hardhat
+## Hardhat plugin

-This plugin intercepts the calls made by Hardhat to fetch remote state, \_i.e., `eth_getCode` and `eth_getStorageAt`, to provide emulation for HTS.
+This plugin intercepts the calls made by Hardhat to fetch remote state, \_i.e.,
+`eth_getCode` and `eth_getStorageAt`, to provide emulation for HTS.
 It assigns the Hedera Token Service code to the `0x167` address.
 In your tests, you will be able to query Hedera Token data as if they were stored as regular Smart Contracts.

 ### Installation